 With six reception rooms, there’s no shortage or spaces to be together or apart.
 Maybe the best is the drawing room.
 Packed with original features and squishy sofas, it’s big enough to party or small enough to cosy up for a movie night.
 Get the logs blazing, pipe some music through the iPod dock and twist the night away.

 For those with a need to escape the crowds, the library offers bookworms a panoply of titles and a quiet space to explore them or get stuck into a game of chess.
 There’s even a desk for catching up with business.
 Need further escape?
-Try the sun room or board games in the games room, warmed by another woodburner.
+Try the sun room or board games in the games room followed by a game on the football table, warmed by another woodburner.

 In the grade II-listed, stone-mullion-windowed Lancestone House every meal feels five-star, like dining in the finest Michelin-starred restaurants with only your family and friends as guests.
 Get up to 20 together in the idiosyncratic Gothic dining room, with its exposed stone wall and roaring fireplace.